skerschb/devhub-content/sanity-check/README.md

 - meta-description (max size 155 characters),
 - type,
 - level,
-- include directive with non existing content,
+- "include" directives with non existing content,
-- links with the correct number of underscores.
+- links with the correct number of underscores,
+- check "home" and "learn" featured pages are in snooty.toml,
+- check all the blog posts in snooty.toml exist.

 ## Use it